-All day service attendees and/or their carers have been contacted by the hub practitioners to discuss with them the new guidelines and to complete further individual risk assessments.
+All day service attendees and/or their carers have been contacted by the hub practitioners to discuss with them the guidelines and to complete further individual risk assessments.
 Service Users choosing or not able to attend have been assured that this will not jeopardise their place moving forwards.
-A joint decision by attendees, carers/family and colleagues was taken to close No limits due to the extreme vulnerability of those that attend.
+A joint decision by attendees, carers/ family and colleagues was taken to close No limits due to the extreme vulnerability of those that attend.
 Staff at the centre are continuing to offer support remotely.
 Other day centres that had opened, remain open.
 We have revisited the establishment risk assessments for all open day services to ensure they all continue to meet Covid secure guidelines under the new national lockdown.

-The following mitigations have been put in place since the original decision was approved, including:

-Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted.

-- Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre, however again we are reviewing the safety of this option under the new national lockdown. - A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered. - Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments where their usual base remains closed. - Day centres currently open will be developing online social activities for people who previously attended.
+The following mitigations have been put in place since the original decision was approved, including: Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted.
+Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre, however again we are reviewing the safety of this option under the new national lockdown.
+A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services.
+Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments where their usual base remains closed.
+Day centres currently open will be developing online social activities for people who previously attended.
+As part of the Governments roadmap to ease lockdown restrictions from 8 March 2021 onwards, Adult Social care will begin to review its approach to re-opening centres within the County.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 22 March 2021.